AndyFooGuoZhen/Leetcode-daily-practice/README.md

 ## 12. Kth smallest element in BST
 - Given a binary tree, return the kth smallest element
 - Solution: Perform DFS with small tweaks
-- Only after the visiting the root, perform DFS on roto.left , then append the root to the array
+- Only after the visiting the root, perform DFS on root.left , then append the root to the array
 - This way, the nodes in the tree will be sorted
 - <img width="400" alt="image" src="https://github.com/AndyFooGuoZhen/Leetcode-daily-practice/assets/77149531/0c19d875-fcfe-4f71-b60a-bc7a4c41323f">
 - O(n) time